FarrandTom/katacoda-scenarios/seldon-core/step-installing-seldon.md

 1. `kubectl create namespace seldon`{{execute}}
 2. `kubectl create namespace seldon-system`{{execute}}

 The `seldon` namespace will hold your machine learning deployment and networking pods used for traffic ingress. `seldon-system` will contain the adminstration and management pods used by Seldon Core.
+Next you will update the `kubeconfig` for the `seldon` namespace:
+`kubectl config set-context $(kubectl config current-context) --namespace=seldon`{{execute}}

 You can now use Helm to install Seldon Core:
 `helm install seldon-core seldon-core-operator --repo https://storage.googleapis.com/seldon-charts --set ambassador.enabled=true --set usageMetrics.enabled=true --namespace seldon-system`{{execute}}